What is Sveltia CMS?

 As a generalist who loves code, design, marketing, localization, documentation and everything in between, Kohei brings a unique perspective to software development.
 He is dedicated to creating high-quality, user-centric products that solve real-world problems.

-Sveltia CMS is Kohei’s flagship open source project originally built for his own clients, and he is committed to its long-term success and growth.
+Sveltia CMS is Kohei’s flagship open source project originally built for his own freelance clients, and he is committed to its long-term success and growth.
 You’re in good hands — Expect constant improvements to the UX and DX across the platform.

-- Introducing Sveltia CMS: a short technical presentation by @kyoshino during the This Week in Svelte online meetup on March 31, 2023 — recording & slides
+- Introducing Sveltia CMS: a short technical presentation by @kyoshino during the This Week in Svelte online meetup on March 31, 2023 — slides & recording

 - LogRocket Blog – 9 best Git-based CMS platforms for your next project